 Western Pond Turtles were once plentiful and ranged from as far south as Baja California to as far north as British Columbia.
 For many years their habitat range has been shrinking and they are currently only found in parts of California and Oregon along with two small populations in the state of Washington.
 Their shrinking populations are credited to habitat loss, non-native predators and crowding by non-native turtle species.
 Our current efforts at reintroduction are focused on a few pristine lakes where non-native turtles have not yet made an incursion.

 American bullfrogs are native to the East coast states in the US.
 Early settlers had a taste for frogs and nearly wiped out the California red legged frog for their dinner plates.
-To keep up with demands in 1890's American bullfrogs were imported from the east coast.
-The large and aggressive frogs eat other frogs, and hatchling turtles.
-Largemouth bass are often stocked in local lakes during fishing season for the benefit of sport fishing.
-Unfortunately as their name implies, a hatchling turtle is easily bite sized for them.
+To keep up with demands in the 1890's, American bullfrogs were imported from the east coast.
+The large and aggressive frogs eat other frogs and hatchling turtles.
+Largemouth bass are often stocked in local lakes during fishing season for the benefit of sportfishing.
+Unfortunately, as their name implies, a hatchling turtle is very much bite-sized for a largemouth bass.

-Many species of turtles are very commonly sold in the pet trade.
+Many species of turtle are very commonly sold in the pet trade.
 Turtles however are long lived and require very specific conditions to thrive.
-Many well-meaning, but misinformed pet owners have released their pet turtles into the “wild” thinking that they were doing their pet a favor.
+Many well-meaning, but misinformed pet owners have released their pet turtles into the “wild,” thinking that they were doing their pet a favor.
 Unfortunately, the most common of these is the red-eared slider who is very gregarious and naturally “pushy.”
-These turtles easily out compete our own shy Western Pond Turtle who misses out on food resources and is pushed out of basking spots.
+These turtles easily out compete our own shy western pond turtle for food resources and basking spots.

-Through the research being done at Sonoma State University and Oakland Zoo and San Francisco Zoo, we have amassed a large body of knowledge about the behavior and biology of Western Pond Turtles.
+Through the research being done at Sonoma State University, Oakland Zoo, and San Francisco Zoo, we have amassed a large body of knowledge about the behavior and biology of Western Pond Turtles.
 We know that their nesting sites are often very far from their ponds and we can accurately predict the sex of the turtles based on the temperature of the nest site.
 This means that conserving their habitat is even more important than we previously knew.

-Zookeepers and educators at both zoos attend local festivals and meet with local conservation groups to get the word about the plight of our Western Pond Turtle.
+Zookeepers and educators from both participating zoos meet with local conservation groups and attend local festivals to get the word about the plight of the western pond turtle.